FAQ industrial style plumbing decoration

 Do I have to treat my pipes and fittings or can I leave them as they are?

-For the application of a finish, degreasing is necessary before applying your finish (varnish, oil, wax, paint).
+When applying a finish, degreasing is necessary before applying your finish (varnish, oil, wax, paint).

 Degreasing can be done with our metal cleaner or with brake cleaner available in your favourite DIY shop.